ennocramer/floskell/README.md

-Basic support is provided through [contrib/floskell.coffee](https://github.com/ennocramer/floskell/blob/master/contrib/floskell.coffee), which adds floskell to atom menu with each available style.
+Basic support is provided through [contrib/floskell.coffee](https://github.com/ennocramer/floskell/blob/master/contrib/floskell.coffee), which adds floskell to atom menu with each available style, and `Default` which will use the appropriate configuration file.
 Mode should be installed as package into `.atom\packages\${PACKAGE_NAME}`, here is simple example of atom [package](https://github.com/Heather/atom-hindent).